 Valley of the Moon boasts one of the largest, most comfortable tasting rooms in the Valley.
 Marianne bellied up to the zinc and granite bar and tried samplings of petite syrah, sangiovese and zinfandel while I lounged around on the sofa and thumbed through picture books, boning up on the unique climate of the Sonoma Valley, which enjoys abundant sunshine and moderating coastal temperatures ideal for growing a wide variety of grapes.

 It wasn’t until the famous “Judgment of Paris” incident in 1976 that wine production in the region exploded.
 That year a wine competition in Paris included a blind taste test where, unbeknownst to the snooty continental judges, California wine was introduced.
-The eight French judges, swirled, sniffed and sipped and, thinking it was French, declared a California Chardonnay the winner.
-When they found out the truth, they nearly died, and the California wine industry was off and running.
+The eight French judges, swirled, sniffed and sipped, thinking the wine was French.
+They declared a California Chardonnay the winner.
+When they found out the truth, they nearly had heart attacks, and the California wine industry was off and running.

 Getting Better with Age

-While standing on a hillside above a placid pond overlooking the sweep of the valley, she explained how grapes have a life span, how over the course of decades they increase in flavor and complexity until they reach their peak and then begin to decline.
+While standing on a hillside above a placid pond overlooking the sweep of the valley, the guide explained how grapes have a life span, how over the course of decades they increase in flavor and complexity until they reach their peak and then begin to decline.
 She tried to pour me a glass of Pinot Noir, but I had to demur.
-I had already reached my peak, I told her.
+I had already reached my peak, I informed her.
 I had stopped drinking; I was trying to get better with age.

 Next we were led into the cave, a 10,000 square foot underground maze where thousands of oak barrels are stacked in long rows and the aroma of wine hangs in the air.
 The barrels are not transported in and out to fill and empty as necessary but rather sit there indefinitely as the wine is pumped in and out through hoses.
 Turns out the flavor can be affected if the barrels get knocked around.
 Who knew?